EdwardLu2018/LiveThesaurus/readme.txt

 	   You can also say "synonyms of [word]", "synonym for [word]", or "synonym of [word]".
 You can also say "antonyms" instead of "synonyms".
 	3. Command-a (or Control-a) selects all user entered text
-	4. Command-q quits the application
+	4. Command-q (or Control-q) quits the application